 As a follow up to storytime training with Saroj a year ago, here is an opportunity to strengthen sharing early literacy information with parents and caregivers through early literacy tips.
 Share your concerns and challenges with others as we work toward making this technique more comfortable for you. *Part 5 of an 8-part Library Link Up webinar series.

-***This webinar is passcode-protected and viewing is limited to Kentucky public library staff only.
-Please send an email to KDLA.Certification@ky.gov to request the passcode.***
+***Viewing of this webinar is limited to Kentucky public library staff only.
+To request the link, please send an email to KDLA.Certification@ky.gov.***

 3/2/2017 | 1 hour